Dornavineeth/UnlearningFactory/docs/experiments.md

 ## runs an evaluation using experiment details from configs/eval/muse/default.yaml
 python src/eval.py --config-name=eval.yaml experiment=eval/muse/default
-##NOTE: eval.yaml is the default config set in evsrc/eval.py, so this argument can be omitted
+## Note: eval.yaml is the default config set in src/eval.py, so this argument can be omitted

 ## an extensively filled out configuration for an unlearning experiment
 python src/train.py --config-name=unlearn.yaml experiment=unlearn/muse/default data_split=News \